rust-lang/reference/src/attributes/diagnostics.md

 }
 ```

-If the `expect` attribute contains several lints, each one is expected separatly.
+If the `expect` attribute contains several lints, each one is expected separately.
 For a
 lint group it's enough if one lint inside the group has been emitted:

 ```rust